Use Zoom to record video

 Size-based indicators for Zoom modality

+How many people will be attending your event?
 If less than 300, what features are you interested in that indicate webinar use rather than a Zoom Meeting?

+What style of participation is needed?
 If 300-500, a Zoom Webinar may be needed.
 Not all features of a Zoom Meeting are available in a Zoom Webinar.

+What style of participation is needed?
+If a Zoom Webinar is needed, it is available by purchasing Event AV Services from OIT for a fee.
 If 500+, a Zoom Webinar for 500 participants plus streaming of the webinar for the overflow audience may meet your needs.

-- If a Zoom Webinar is needed, it is available by purchasing Event AV Services from OIT for a fee.
+What style of participation is needed?
+If a Zoom Webinar is needed, it is available by purchasing Event AV Services from OIT for a fee.

 Nearly all academic use cases can be met using Zoom Meetings and a standard PDX Zoom pro license — the account you access at pdx.zoom.us.
-See below for our FAQs on Zoom Meeting features.

-- How long can meetings be?
+How long can meetings be?

 Use the participant reports function to see details about who joined your meeting and how long they stayed.

-This article was last updated on Jun 14, 2022 @ 10:40 am.
+This article was last updated Jun 12, 2025 @ 3:35 pm.

 View Zoom Meeting Attendance

-- Login to your full Zoom account with your PSU Odin at pdx.zoom.us
+- Log in to your full Zoom account with your PSU Odin at pdx.zoom.us

-- Select Reports from the left navigation menu.
+- Select Reports (1) from the left navigation menu.

 - This will open a Meeting Participants report.
 Note that a participant will be counted multiple times if they left the meeting and re-entered.